What is GLUTEN?

 We have to start here.
 Exactly what is gluten?
 Most of us think wheat along with barley and rye when we hear the word gluten.
 Actually, there’s a LOT more to it than that.

 So, what is it?!
 It’s actually a family of nasty proteins found in all grains.
 NOT just wheat, barley and rye.
 I repeat, it’s in all grains.
 There are literally thousands of known gluten proteins.
-For real.
+Yes, for real.
 That’s not a typo.
 Here’s the bad news—almost no research has been done on most of the members of this horrible family.
 The vast majority of the research has focused on the specific gluten protein that is found in wheat, barley, and rye.
 Most of that work is tied to celiac disease.
 This is definitely part of the problem and we’re here to dispel some of the misinformation that’s out there.
 After reading this, I really hope you’ll kick gluten to the curb.

 You’re probably thinking, “Hey, I’m not celiac, so this really isn’t relevant to me.”
 News flash.
 Everyone with celiac disease is gluten sensitive.
 But not everyone with gluten sensitivity will develop celiac disease.
 Gluten sensitivity and celiac disease are not the same thing.
 In fact, gluten sensitivity is a state of genetics.
 If you’re carrying those genes around, your body sees gluten as the enemy and will wage an immune war that can come in many different forms.
 According to Dr. Tom O’Bryan, Dr. Peter Osborne and others, gluten is the true cause of autoimmune disease, which celiac is only one of about 100.